 Day 09: Fly back home and see you again.

 Our journey in Nepal comes to an end today!
 Everest Trek Nepal escorts us to the airport for our flight time.
 Approximately 3 hours before our scheduled flight, a representative from Everest Trek Nepal will escort us to the airport and bid farewell greetings.
-On our way to home, we will have plenty of time to plan our next adventure in the wonderful country like Nepal.
+On our way home, we will have plenty of time to plan our next adventure in a wonderful country like Nepal.